Easy Gluten-Free Pumpkin Pie

 - Condensed milk: replace condensed milk with evaporated milk.

-- Sugar: you can also use light brown sugar.
+- Sugar: You can also use light brown sugar.

 - Serving options: serve the pumpkin pie as it is, or you can top it with whipped cream.

-For more related recipes
+For more gluten-free fall dessert recipes

-Gluten-Free Pumpkin Pie
+Gluten-Free Easy Pumpkin Pie Recipe

 Ingredients